The Climate Crisis Secret

-What was the authors of the Worldwatch report motive for pointing out the issues with the 14.5 percent GHG emissions attributed to animal agriculture by the FAO?
-The organization they work for is the World Bank and International Finance Corporation which have the same status within the UN as the FAO.
+What was the motive for authors of the Worldwatch report to point out the issues with the 14.5 percent GHG emissions attributed to animal agriculture by the FAO?
+The organization they work for is the World Bank and International Finance Corporation, which have the same status within the UN as the FAO.
 Both are specialized agencies of the UN.
-It can be speculated that their report did not have the same level of professional look and feel.
-Their references were found on a separate link and there were a few that needed updating.
-Goodland, one of the Worldwatch report authors, passed away in 2013 and was unable to fully defend his earlier article even though he did make many presentations and updated articles defending his publishing.
+It can be speculated that their report did not have a level of professional look and feel: their references were found on a separate link, and there were a few that needed updating.
+Goodland, one of the Worldwatch report authors, passed away in 2013 and was unable to adequately defend his earlier article even though he did make many presentations and updated articles supporting his work.

 Some people believe that there has always been an ethical need to consider non-human animals as sentient beings like humans.
 However, it has not been until the last few decades that the urgency to address climate change has grown.
 The contribution that animal agriculture has to climate change is now understood to be significant and can no longer be ignored by policymakers or consumers.

-There is a strong, sustainable business case for an entire shift of the food industry towards viable alternatives, and this can happen immediately without waiting for any new technological advancements.
-Replacing animal agriculture products with better plant-based alternatives creates opportunities beyond GHG emission decreases, and into the areas of land restoration, carbon sequestration, and the reduction of environmental degradation.
+There is a robust and sustainable business case for a shift of the entire food industry towards viable alternatives, and this can happen immediately without waiting for any new technological advancements.
+Replacing animal agriculture products with better plant-based alternatives creates opportunities beyond decreasing GHG emissions: land restoration, carbon sequestration, and the reduction of environmental degradation.

 Additional analysis and full references found here.